 Application and Payment Schedule:

-All payments should be made through the Georgia Southern Studies Abroad Parker College of Business Portugal Marketplace webpage.
+All applications and payments should be submitted through the Business Abroad: Portugal global portal webpage.

 Once accepted to the program, all payments are non-refundable.